jfc4050/fast-ops/fast_ops/lion/README.md

 Fused Lion implementation 😾

 ## Benchmarks
-First draft is about 3x faster than the
-[vanilla implementation taken from Google AutoML](https://github.com/google/automl/blob/master/lion/lion_pytorch.py).
+First working version is about 3x faster than the [vanilla implementation taken from Google AutoML](https://github.com/google/automl/blob/master/lion/lion_pytorch.py).
 Gap would probably be smaller if we let `torch.jit` fuse some of it (needs some reworking/rearranging to enable this).